lte-packages/django-recaptcha-csp/README.md

 A lightweight Django app that provides Content Security Policy (CSP) nonce support for django-recaptcha widgets.

+*N.B: This package does not provide a CSP solution only a means to feed a CSP nonce into django-recaptcha widgets.*

+The package is tested with [Django CSP](https://django-csp.readthedocs.io/en/latest/) for generating nonces.

 ## Problem

 The [django-recaptcha](https://github.com/django-recaptcha/django-recaptcha) package doesn't natively support passing CSP nonces to widget templates, making it difficult to use with strict Content Security Policies.
 See [issue #101](https://github.com/django-recaptcha/django-recaptcha/issues/101).